Blog Post

 Much of the work we do every day depends on having a positive working relationship with our colleagues.
 Yes, having a good rapport with the boss is important, but some of us can go days without speaking to our boss.
 Ah but co-workers?
 We talk to them every single day.

-Being able to communicate effectively with our peers helps us get our jobs done by answering questions, sharing information, and offering feedback.
-Not to mention that effective communication can bring fun and energy to the workplace.
+Being able to communicate effectively with our peers helps us get our jobs done by answering questions, sharing information and offering feedback.
+Effective communication can bring fun and positive energy to the workplace.

 To make the most of your peer-to-peer (P2P) communications, there are 10 rules you should follow: